-Up until quite recently the army have been very sceptical about laser eye surgery with those having had it done being rejected from applying.
+Up until quite recently, the army has been very sceptical about laser eye surgery with those having had it done being rejected from applying.
 The army’s attitude is slowly changing and although things aren’t exactly black and white, people are now being accepted into the army who have had laser eye surgery.

 - PRK, (similar to Lasek)